 I love learning, and my favorite part of my job is continually learning about my customers’ challenges, as well as the inner workings of their businesses.

 I’m excited to be part of a new focal area for the industry—how to bring effective, engaging, contextualized micro-learning to the development of powerful skills such as sales, leadership, and coaching.

 I still recommend everyone in the learning and development space read (and regularly review) Robert Mager’s book, Analyzing Performance Problems: Or, You Really Oughta Wanna–How to Figure out Why People Aren’t Doing What They Should Be, and What to Do About It.
 Way too often, I’ve seen projects where training has been expected to address a performance issue that had nothing to do with individuals’ knowledge or skill.

 - The meaning of your communication is the response it generates in the other person, which may or may not align with your intent.

 - A person’s actions always make sense from their frame of reference.

 The advice that has got me where I am today:

 - You have to be willing to fail in order to succeed.

 - Always underpromise and over-deliver.

-I live in Tampa, FL.
+I live with my lovely and supportive wife in Tampa, FL.
 In my spare time, I like to relax by working in the garden, playing the guitar, and training for triathlons.
 I won first place in my age group in my first triathlon at the age of 60!
 My favorite activity these days is spending time with my two grandchildren.